Free shipping to UK Mainland £50+

 Benefits

-• Dual Exfoliation: Mechanical micro‑granules sweep away dead skin cells, while the papain enzyme gently dissolves impurities for a refined, luminous complexion.
+• Dual Exfoliation: Micro-granules sweep away dead skin cells while papain enzyme dissolves impurities for a refined finish.

-• Hydration & Barrier Support: RHA® locks in moisture, promoting supple, resilient skin ready for further skincare.
+• Hydration & Barrier Support: RHA® locks in moisture to keep skin supple, smooth and resilient.

-• Improved Skin Texture: Regular use enhances smoothness, radiance, and absorption of subsequent products.
+• Improved Skin Texture: Regular use enhances radiance, softness and product absorption.

-• Suitable for Sensitive Skin: Dermatologist-tested, making it gentle enough for even delicate complexions.
+• Suitable for Sensitive Skin: Gentle, dermatologist-tested formula safe for delicate complexions.

 Active Microscrub can be used up to 3 times per week before the usual skincare routine.
 Gently massage in circular movements for 2 minutes to active the enzyme while avoiding the eye area.
 Rinse with clear water.